 Back Click Back to return to the previous screen.
 Apply Click Apply to save your changes back to the Prestige.
-Reset/Cancel Click Reset or Cancel to begin configuring this screen afresh.
+Cancel Click Cancel to begin configuring this screen afresh.

 4.3 Wizard Internet Access Configuration

 Use the Wizard Setup screens to configure your system for Internet access settings and fill in the fields with the information in the Internet Account Information table.
 Your ISP may have already configured some of the fields in the wizard screens for you.